musikele/musikele-crypto-bot/README.md

 ## To run on Heroku:

 1. install addon Heroku Scheduler and set it to run every 24 hours
-2. set your .env variables in heroku too (the .env file is in gitignore so it's not committed)
+2. set your .env variables in heroku too (the .env file is in .gitignore so it's not committed)